-Cortado translates to cut, meaning that the coffee is cut with milk.
-Unlike other coffee types the milk isn’t texturised and instead, a cortado is made with lightly steamed milk without froth or foam.
+Unlike other coffee types the milk isn’t texturised and instead, Cortado coffee is made with lightly steamed milk, no froth or foam.
 The steamed milk on top reduces the acidity of the coffee and creates a micro-foam which doesn’t separate from the espresso, giving it a strong and rich flavour.

-Now you know what is a cortado, it’s time to explore its differences to the flat white.
-A cortado on the whole is smaller than a flat white and possesses a much stronger taste due to the lightly steamed milk.
+A cortado is generally smaller than a flat white and possesses a much stronger taste due to the lightly steamed milk.
 Additionally, the flat white can be likened to a small latte as it has textured milk, making it hotter with a much thicker taste.

 A cortado is not too dissimilar to a macchiato.
 They both contain the same amount of espresso, except the macchiato has a little less milk and is slightly smaller in volume.
 This results in a slightly more bitter taste.
 That’s our guide to what is a cortado.
 Want to explore more irresistible coffee types and find your new favourite?
 Discover what is a café au lait, next.